 - Heavy-Duty Wheel Degreaser – Most normal bodywork soaps aren’t strong enough to remove brake dust.
 Or any of the other chain lube and grime that ends up adhering to wheels and rims.
 I use Diablo Gel, which I love thanks to how it stays on the dirt like a gel, doing wonders to soften it.
 As opposed to dripping off like others.
 How to clean a motorcycle wheel becomes a lot more laborious without a strong degreaser like this.
 Plus, you use it diluted.
 The awesome smell it has is just the cherry on top.

 - Motorcycle Shampoo – I’ve been using Glossworkz Paintwork Cleanser for years as the finishing touch prior to polishing, sealing or waxing.
 It’s just a good soap without wax.

 - Bike Shampoo with Wax – Some parts of the bike simply can’t be hand-waxed.
 I’m pretty partial to this Wash & Wax Shampoo for quick monthly motorcycle washes.
 It foams great and beads water off the bike almost as good as a hand wax.
 If you only had to pick one soap, it would be this one.

-- Glass Cleaner – This is another product I use as much around the house as on the bike.
-1 bottle makes a gallon or two of cleaner, depending on strength.
+- Glass Cleaner – This is another product I use as much around the house as I do on the bike.
+One bottle makes a gallon or two of cleaner, depending on strength.
 Besides that, it’s a decent general-purpose surface cleaner that smells fine, is suitable for tinted windows and doesn’t streak.
 What more can I ask?